AugustinDebly/M3M_image_processing/README.md

 ## DJI Mavic 3M

 ## Packages
 This code is designed in R but it has to use Python functions from opencv library.
 Another full Python version will be designed later.
 The packages needed in R are exiftoolr, terra and shiny.
 The packages needed in Python are numpy and opencv.
+Make sure you have [Python](https://www.python.org/) installed on your machine.

 ```{r}
 #R library